How to Secure an API: The 4-Layer Framework That Works

 Web Application Firewall (WAF)

-Here’s the problem: 53% of organizations report their WAF or WAAP is ineffective at detecting API-level fraud (Traceable AI, 2025).
-WAFs were designed for HTML web apps.
-A WAF blocking <script> tags in form fields won’t catch {"query": "1=1 OR"} in a POST body unless you’ve explicitly configured it for JSON traffic.
+Here’s the problem.
+53% of organizations report their WAF is ineffective at detecting API-level fraud (Traceable AI, 2026).
+WAFs were built for HTML web apps.
+A WAF that blocks <script> tags in form fields won’t catch {"query": "1=1 OR"} in a POST body unless you set it up for JSON traffic.

-Source: Imperva 2025 Bad Bot Report — Automated traffic (51%) now exceeds human traffic for the first time in a decade
+Source: Imperva 2026 Bad Bot Report — Automated traffic (51%) now exceeds human traffic for the first time in a decade

 CORS vs VPN: What’s the Real Difference for API Access Control?